smontazeriUH/Neonatal-EEGBackground-Classifier/FeatureExtraction/Readme.md

 # List of features

-If you use any of these scripts or codes, please cite the following paper as well:
+For more information, please refer to the following paper.
+Also, if you use any of these scripts or codes, please cite this paper.

 Moghadam SM, Pinchefsky E, Tse I, et al. Building an open source classifier for the neonatal EEG background: a systematic featurebased approach from expert scoring to clinical visualization.
 Front Hum Neurosci 2021; 15: 675154.